hipertextos/hipertextos.github.io/_posts/2014-9-7-hipertextosframework.md

 ---
 layout: post
-title: Hipertextos Framework (v0.8)
+title: Hipercss (hipertextos framework v0.9)
 ---

-# Back to basics

 CSS the old way.
 No pre-processors, no less, no sass.
-Just CSS and a little bit of javascript.
+Just CSS and (if you want) a little bit of javascript.
 Simple and effective.

-##Definition
+##Back to basics

-Hipertextos is a Framework or web component library to build pages and sites with HTML5 and CSS.
+Hipercss is a Framework or web component library to build pages and sites with HTML5 and CSS.
 You can use Hipertextos as a resource in your projects or just to learn a different way to build the most common web components.

 ##Philosophy

+Simple is better.
 Get more than less.
+I want it red, not danger

 ##Objectives